uclaacm/hackschool-f21/session-2-intro-to-javascript/README.md

 </details>

 #### Problem: `calculateAverage`
 You are the new CS professor at UCLA.
-Even though you get paid very little to teach your students (because the CS department is sh** and doesn't do anything right), you still want to do a good job of teaching.
+Although you don't have as much teaching experiences compared to the likes of Smallberg, Nachenberg, or Eggert, you still want to do a good job of teaching.
-You devise a method of rewarding your students:
+Hence, you devise a new method of rewarding your students:
-If the average of all their midterm test scores is larger than 75, then you will reward your students.
+If the average of all their midterm test scores is larger than 75, then you will give them all A's.
 Else, you will dish out more homework.

 Write a function, `calculateAverage`, that takes in an array of numbers (`scores`), and returns the average of all the numbers.